-According to their website, as of September 2017, SaferVPN boasts a total of 700 servers in more than 34 locations world-wide.
+According to their website, as of September 2017, SaferVPN boasts a total of 700 servers in more than 34 locations worldwide.
 While that’s not the largest network of servers we’ve encountered, it is still an admirable amount.

-However, the complete list of serves is not disclosed anywhere on the website, so it’s hard to know exactly how many of them are available to the wide public.
+However, the complete list of servers is not disclosed anywhere on the website, so it’s hard to know exactly how many of them are available to the wide public.
 You can still see a map of server locations, but selecting any of the pins on that map won’t trigger any effect.
 Hovering your mouse cursor on top of a pin will just display its name.

 Protocols they use for keeping your data safe

 This is one of the most important aspects when choosing a VPN provider: checking for protocols they offer support for, since these little guys will help you keep your data safe, even in the event of a breach (yes, I’m talking about hackers.)